UTokyo-HayashiLab/RED/README.md

 ## License

-This project is licensed under the Creative Commons CC0 1.0 Universal (Public Domain Dedication).
+This work (including both the paper and the accompanying code) is licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

-CC0 1.0 Universal Summary
-You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.
+You are free to share and adapt this work, provided that proper attribution is given.
+When using this work in research papers, software, or derivative projects, please include a citation or reference to:

+- The author(s)
+- The title of the work
+- A link to this repository or the original publication
+- An indication of any modifications (if applicable)